 Obstacles to Solar Power that We Need to Overcome

 The obstacles that stand in the way of us reaching our full solar potential are many and varied.
 Here are some of the major political, economic, and environmental concerns that need to be addressed in the near future.

 Politically, a large part of the resistance facing the so-called "solar revolution" is basically a PR problem.
 For years, the potentials of alternative energies have been largely ignored due to lack of political will and short-term economic policies.
 More conservative governments and entities have viewed alternative energies like solar, at best, as tree-hugging idealism and at worst as threats to big establishment, to traditional ideologies, and even to political stability in general.

 Of course, the best cures for the fear of new times and technological progress, are new times and technological progress.
-Younger generations and the better educated are always less fearful and more accepting that change is inevitable.
-They also feel more capable of being a positive part of the changes to come.
+Younger generations and the better educated are always less afraid and more accepting that change is inevitable.
+They also tend to feel more capable of being a part of the positive changes to come.